Kingsland CE Academy

 - A child with special educational needs will have their work differentiated by the class teacher to make the curriculum more accessible.

 - Special equipment such as writing slope boards, pencil grips, adapted scissors and coloured overlays are given to children if needed.

 - A teacher or teaching assistant may be assigned to work with a child in a one to one or small group to target their specific educational needs.

-- If a child has been identified as having a special need, they will be placed on the SE register (as either SEN support or having an educational health care plan (EHC) or statement and will be given an individual education plan (IEP) termly.
-Children who are being identified as possibly having special educational needs, will take part in interventions and receive support from the teacher and teaching assistant but will not necessarily have an IEP.
+- If a child has been identified as having a special need, they will be placed on the SEND register (as either SEN support or having an educational health care plan (EHCP) .
+All SEND pupils will be given an pupil passport termly.
+Children who are being identified as possibly having special educational needs, will take part in interventions and receive support from the teacher and teaching assistant but will not necessarily have a pupil passport.
 Targets will be set according to their area of need (which may be Communication and Interaction, Cognition and Learning, Social, emotional and mental health difficulties and Sensory and/or Physical needs).
-The class teacher and the SEN Coordinator will monitor these closely.
+The class teacher and the SEND Coordinator will monitor these closely.
 A copy will be given to the parent or carer and the parent or carer will be given the opportunity to meet with the class teacher to discuss progress termly.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?